hamishgray/se-organisation-site/wp-content/plugins/kadence-blocks/readme.txt

 * Update: Block Icons.

 = 1.3.9 =
-* Add: Differnet size units to Margin, maxwidth and minheight controls in row layout.
+* Add: Different size units to Margin, max-width and min0height controls in row layout.
-* Update: Add some fallback support for content imported to a muitisite where it strips html.
+* Update: Add some fallback support for content imported to a muiltisite where it strips html.
 * Updates: Better Mobile Parallax.
 * Fix: Attempt fix for Tabs in widget area.